 Last week I wrote about the great newspaper archives at fultonhistory.com.
 I promised I would go back and take a closer look.
-So I searched on the word Christmas this time.
+So I searched for the word Christmas this time.
 The interesting article of customs (to the left) across the world from 1913-1915 appeared.
-I next googled Canaseraga to see what I could learn about this New York city and the newspaper in which I found this article.
+I next googled Canaseraga to see what I could learn about this New York City and the newspaper in which I found this article.
 I hope you find the customs as interesting as I did.
 And now, for some background on the area and the newspaper from which this article came:

 Canaseraga, New York

 Canaseraga is a village in Allegany County, New York, United States.
 The population was 550 at the 2010 census.The name comes from a creek that flows past the village, which is reportedly a native term for “lying among milkweed“.